Kristina01111000/Drws_site/README.md

 9/5

 - Add the other socials to constant contact, instagram = fourelementdoctor, office facebook = university chiropractic -> i cant link facebook or instagram, he has to do that, or give me the passwords so i can do it
-- double check the youtube titles
+- double check the youtube titles -> i think stephen fixed them

 9/12
 - Fix the youtube link in the youtube  logo to go to fourelementdoctor